cadlinga/texan_courseware/flying/index.md

 # Flying Phase

-Everything you can expect from your first few weeks at 72(F) Sqn, primarily the technical section of groundschool is here.
+Everything you can expect from the flying phase of 72(F) Sqn.

 You can view this content in the web view [here](https://cadlinga.github.io/texan_courseware/flying/).